-As part of the national SBOD study, we estimated morbidity of 132 causes of disease or injury using a range of data sources e.g. primary care, secondary care, national surveys and disease registers.
-Whilst we were able to extract, or impute, information relating to an individual's demographic characteristics (age, gender, socioeconomic status) we were not able to gain inferences into the observed distribution of morbidity into local geographies for each cause.

-To facilitate estimates of morbidity by local area geography we created estimates of morbidity rates by 5-year age-group, gender and Scottish Index of Multiple Deprivation (SIMD) decile [10].
+Whilst we were able to extract, or impute, information relating to an individual's demographic characteristics (age, gender, socioeconomic status) we were not able to gain inferences into the observed distribution of ill-health into local geographies for each cause.
+To facilitate estimates of ill-health by sub-national area, we created estimates of ill-health rates by 5-year age-group, gender and Scottish Index of Multiple Deprivation (SIMD) decile [9].
 This resulted in 400 stratifications of morbidity rates for each of the 132 causes.
-These rates were used in conjunction with 2016 NRS mid-year population estimates [3] for each local area to estimate the expected prevalence and YLD for each local area.

-Although local estimates have been published across 68 causes of disease and injury, they were calculated for each 132 causes of disease or injury and aggregated to form the abridged cause list to ensure that estimates were made using the lowest granularity of information available.
+These rates were used in conjunction with NRS mid-year population estimates [1] for each sub-national area.
+Although sub-national estimates have been published across 70 individual diseases and injuries, they were calculated for each of the 132 diseases or injuries and aggregated to form the abridged cause list to ensure that estimates were made using the lowest granularity of information available.